ansys/pyansys-dev-guide/doc/source/library_description/packaging.rst

 -------------------
 A PyAnsys library uses `namespace packaging`_.
-Namespace packages allow a user to easily split subpackages from a package into a single, independent distribution.
+Namespace packages allow a user to easily split subpackages from a package into single, independent distributions.

-Three different approaches are currently available for creating a namespace package:

-* `native namespace packages`_
+There are different approaches available for creating a namespace package.
+For the ``ansys`` namespace, we use the `PEP 420`_ `native namespace packages`_ approach.
-* pkgutil-style namespace packages
-* pkg_resources-style namespace packages

 Required Files
 --------------